 1. Haddon Hall

-Haddon Hall is a little understated than some other historic houses in the area and they don’t go all out to advertise because they prefer a more intimate experience for visitors – that’s what they told us when we visited last anyway; but you really do see that as soon as you step into the grounds, Haddon Hall is staggeringly beautiful there’s no doubt it and if you haven’t visited then it’s a must whether you’re a visitor here or live locally.
-It’s hard to know where to point your camera once inside the house and the ‘Long Gallery’ and the gardens are lovely.
+Haddon Hall is a little understated than some other historic houses in the area and they don’t go all out to advertise because they prefer a more intimate experience for visitors.
+Haddon Hall is staggeringly beautiful and The ‘Long Gallery’ and gardens are lovely.
 Present-day Haddon Hall dates from the 12th Century to the early 17th Century and undeniably a must see.

 2. Calke Abbey

 Built in 1703, the Baroque style mansion is set in extensive parklands and was acquired by the National Trust in the 1980s.
-You will not see much restoration in the rooms – but in the state they were found by the National Trust in the 80s – so as to halt decay of the building as opposed to trying to reverse any wear and tear.
+You won’t see much restoration in the rooms – but in the state they were found by the National Trust in the 80s – so as to halt decay of the building as opposed to trying to reverse any wear and tear.
 The flower gardens are very pretty and the ancient deer park is a designated Site of Scientific Interest and national nature reserve.
 Generally open all year round.
 There is a restaurant, shop and second-hand book shop on site too..

 3. Kedleston Hall